ClaudioDMB/HackerNews/README.md

 The application allows users to view posts, filtering them by type.

 ## Solution approach
-Looking at the Hacker News resources, I notice that an api to retrieve paginated posts entities wasn't availaible, but was available an api to retrieve ids array of posts.
+Looking at the Hacker News resources, I noticed that an api to retrieve paginated posts entities wasn't availaible, but was available an api to retrieve ids array of posts.

 I preferred to use infinites scroll pagination,  to make the UI more user friendly.